nus-cs2103/website-base/admin/ip-tasks-fragment.md

 <div id="post_A-Jar">
 <div tags="m--cs2103 m--cs2113 m--tic4001" class="indented-level2">

-Note the following when you do the `A-Jar` increment given above:
-* <span class="text-danger">Do not commit the JAR file.</span> We don't normally commit generated binary files into the repository.
-* If it does not require any code changes, you may tag the commit at which this was achieved as `A-Jar` (even if that commit has another tag already).
-Otherwise tag the latest commit as usual.
+Note that if `A-Jar` increment does not require any code changes, you may tag the commit at which this was achieved as `A-Jar` (even if that commit has another tag already).
+Otherwise, tag the latest commit as usual.
 In both cases, push the tag to the fork.
 </div>
 </div>
 {#====================================================================================================================#}